 40 MHz Beacons...

-As of June 2018, there is only one operational beacon in Europe and that is OZ7IGY on 40.071 MHz.
+As of April 2019, there are no operational beacons on 40 MHz.
+The Danish beacon OZ7IGY on 40.071 MHz was taken off air at the end of 2018.
 The UK beacon GB3RAL on 40.050 MHz was last operational in 2014.
 I have an online spreadsheet of the previous DX cluster spots for OZ7IGY and GB3RAL HERE

 Other users at 40 MHz...